pbreheny/dat/readme.md

 dat push
 ```

 By default, this will create a bucket called `username.path.to.dir`.
 For example, if your username is jsmith7 and your `dat` directory is `HOME/pdf/articles`, the default bucket name is `jsmith7.pdf.artcles`.
 Alternatively, you can run `dat init <bucket>` and specify your own bucket name.
+In particular, you can specify something like `jsmith7.pdf/articles` if the bucket `jsmith7.pdf` already exists and you want the `articles` folder on your local machine to mirror the `articles` subdirectory of that bucket.

 If you are on a different machine (still with username `jsmith7`) and go to the `pdf` folder, you can then run